DoSomething/rogue/docs/endpoints/posts.md

 GET /api/v3/posts
 ```

 Posts are returned in reverse chronological order.
+By default, posts that are tagged "Hide In Gallery" are not returned.

 Only admins and post owners will have `tags`, `source`, and `remote_addr` returned in the response.